Hibiscus Strawberry Bubble Tea

 Ingredient Notes

-- Hibiscus tea – Loose hibiscus tea is higher quality but hibiscus tea bags also work well for this recipe.
+- Hibiscus tea: Loose hibiscus tea is what I already had so that’s what I used, but hibiscus tea bags also works well.

-- Tapioca balls – Store-bought tapioca balls are the easiest way to make bubble tea at home.
-They get soft and bouncy once boiled in water.
+- Tapioca balls: Store-bought tapioca balls are the easiest way to make bubble tea at home.
+I’ve tried other tapioca balls but the packaged dried ones make boba like in bubble tea shops.

 Photo Credit: amazon.com